haberzero/TinyMaix-ESP32-S2/README.md

 Almost all necessary source files have been packaged in the components folder.

-Teoretically, this project configuration can be compatible with all ESP32 series chips.
+Theoretically, this project configuration can be compatible with all ESP32 series chips.

 ## Author